amartinm7/social-network-challenge/README.md

 localhost:8080/friendship/robert/declineFriendshipTo/johndoe
 localhost:8080/friendship/johndoe/listFriends
 - the controller has to return a something
+- the once the user has login you can use the oath token to login
 - review the signature of the methods
 - review the name of the test methods
 - review the messages of the test methods